dotenv-org/dotenv-org.github.io/docs/security/index.md

 * **[.env.me credential](/docs/security/env-me)** Uniquely authorizes you to access a project's shared .env file
 * **[dotenv-vault cli](/docs/dotenv-vault/push)** Sync environment variables, securely.

 And this is just the start.
-There are integrations into 3rd party services like AWS Secrets, AWS Parameter Store, Vercel, Netlify, Slack, Heroku, GitHub, and more - as well as plans to allow you to Deploy Everywhere™ and Bring Your Own Vault™.
+There are integrations into 3rd party services like AWS Secrets, AWS Parameter Store, Vercel, Netlify, Slack, Heroku, GitHub, and more - as well as plans to allow you to Integrate Everywhere™ and Bring Your Own Vault™.

 It is going to be an exciting journey.
 Thank you for using Dotenv.